duckietown/duckietown-slimremote/README.md

 On the new RPi 3B+ boards the I2C (motor) control socket is not writable by users by default.
 Therefore you have to make it writable on boot.

+**IMPORTANT** currently this works under Python 2 as well, but the image is always black.
+I assume that's some ZMQ/NumPy binary representation conflict.
+Will investigate.

 Open the crontab of the superuser:

     sudo crontab -e